At first, I wasn’t pregnant; then, I was.

 (Check out this detailed description of the miracle of life at https://embryo.asu.edu/pages/miracle-life-1983-nova.
 WARNING: This website describes human reproduction.
 May not be suitable for young children.)

 Years passed.
 My husband and I had second little boy, and then two years after that, I was pregnant again.
 I was ecstatic about our growing family.

 Near the end of my second trimester, however, I was beginning to feel quite grouchy.
 This third pregnancy was much more challenging than the first two had been.
 I was more tired, more emotional, and those pesky pregnancy pounds were climbing steadily.
 I began to resent the sacrifices my body was making to grow this baby.

 The boys and I had plans to go out for lunch, but I was having trouble getting us ready on time.
-I sat down on my bed, worn out from my morning of washing floors, and leaned over to pull on a pair of plush socks.
-From this second-story bedroom, I could hear the boys below, cackling and running circles around the dining table.
+I sat down on my bed, worn out from my morning of washing floors.
+I leaned over to pull on a pair of plush socks.
+From my second-story bedroom, I could hear the boys below, cackling and running circles around the dining table.
 I was so tired, and they were so hyper.
 Would we make it?

 I checked the clock: we were late.

 Snatching a necklace off my nightstand, I hurried out of the room and skipped down freshly washed stairs – all while yelling for the boys to get their shoes on and fiddling with the necklace clasp at the back of my neck.

 My fuzzy socks slipped.
 My feet flew up, my butt landed on the edge of a stair, and I proceeded to bump down the steps like a broken slinky.